-The STU is a 100-bed facility for provincially sentenced, mentally disordered offenders.
+The STU is a 100-bed facility for provincially sentenced, mentally disordered offenders (MDOs).
 Similar to the FTU, individuals present with a range of mental illnesses, such as Schizophrenia, Bipolar Disorder, mood disorders, personality disorders, and dual diagnoses.
 This provides an opportunity to assess and treat a variety of clinical conditions along with factors relevant to reducing risk of recidivism.
-The STU has four 25-bed units (for a total of 100 residents): The Assessment and Stabilization Unit, Sexual Disorders Unit, Aggressive Behaviour Modulation Unit and Trauma Disorders Unit.
-Residents (i.e., offenders) typically have multiple diagnoses and all services are provided on an inpatient basis.
-The average length of stay for clients is approximately 5-months, and so assessment and treatment services are expedited.
+The STU has four 25-bed units (for a total of 100 MDOs): The Assessment and Stabilization Unit, Sexual Disorders Unit, Aggressive Behaviour Modulation Unit and Trauma Disorders Unit.
+MDOs typically have multiple diagnoses and all services are provided on an inpatient basis.
+The average length of stay for MDOs is approximately 5-months.
 The services provided include assessment and treatment targeting PTSD, substance use, effective relationships, anger management, domestic violence, sexual disorders, as well as antisocial thinking, and other relevant mental health needs.
 Considerable emphasis is placed on group therapy.